 New York City becomes an extension of the University’s Manhattan and Brooklyn campuses.
-The City is expansive, covering 5 boroughs, Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
-It is best to know where you are going ahead of time in this large and bustling city.
-Google Maps is a great way to get a quick glance at a specific neighborhood as well as transit, driving, and walking directions.
+The city is made up of 5 boroughs, Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
+It is best to know where you are going ahead of time, Google Maps is a great way to get a quick glance at a specific neighborhood as well as transit, driving, and walking directions.

-The best way to familiarize yourself with a new city is to get out and walk.
-In Manhattan the streets run in a grid above 4th Street, so it is easy to navigate this area of the city by walking.
+The best way to familiarize yourself with a new city is to get out and walk!
+In Manhattan the streets run in a grid above 4th Street, so it is easy to navigate this area of the city on foot.
 You will see many people out on the streets and often this can be faster than public transportation if you are going a short distance.
 Be safe: abide traffic laws and avoid jay walking.
 Jay walking - walking or crossing the street outside of the designated crosswalk - is illegal, though you may see many people doing it.
-Be aware that bikers in NY do not necessarily abide by the road laws or pedestrian laws.
+Be aware that bikers in NY do not necessarily obey the road or pedestrian laws.
 Remember to look twice before crossing the street as bikers may be approaching from an opposite direction and they often do not stop.

 The official NYC taxis are yellow and marked with a medallion number on the outside of the car as well as inside.
 These mark the metered cabs that are regulated by the NYC Taxi and Limousine Commission.
-There are also lime green “borough” taxis that operate the same as the yellow taxis but are usually found more in the outer boroughs.
 Available taxis have the number on top of their cars lit up.
 Those that are not lit are either off duty or already have a fare.

-Fares can get very expensive very quickly, therefore taxis are not the recommended mode of transportation within the city for your regular transportation needs.
+Metered fares can get expensive very quickly, therefore taxis are not the recommended mode of transportation within the city for your regular transportation needs.

-The subway system is run by the Metropolitan Transit Authority.
+The subway system is run by the Metropolitan Transit Authority (MTA).
 On their website you can find useful information about the status of each subway line, as well as subway and bus maps.